-If you have a passion for inspiring and educating young learners, and want the best possible career opportunities after graduating, then this is the course for you.
-This exciting programme provides you with a variety of opportunities to explore your interests and develop core skills and experience in Primary and Early Years teaching.
+Do you have a passion for inspiring and educating young learners, and want the best possible career opportunities after graduating?
+This exciting degree provides you with a variety of opportunities to explore your interests and develop core skills and experience in Primary and Early Years teaching.

-Our course offers you the chance to gain the professional qualification of Qualified Teacher Status (QTS) as well as a degree, helping you walk into your dream job immediately after graduating.
+Our course offers you the chance to gain the professional qualification of Qualified Teacher Status (QTS) as well as a degree, helping you walk into your dream job as a primary school teacher immediately after graduating from university.

-This course allows you to specialise in age phases 3-7 or 5-11, qualifying you to teach in primary schools and early years settings and gives you the opportunity to work in a Special Educational Needs School.
+This course allows you to specialise in age phases 3-7 or 5-11, qualifying you to deliver primary education in schools and early years settings and gives you the opportunity to work in a Special Educational Needs school.

-You will have access to local schools where you can carry out placements and develop your practical experience right from the start of the course.
-We believe that getting our students working in schools with experienced teachers and children is key to developing committed, creative and confident teachers who will have existing relationships to benefit from when seeking employment after graduation.
+Your placements in local schools in the wider Birmingham area give you practical experience right from the start of this training course.
+We believe working in schools with experienced teachers and children is key to developing you into a committed, creative and confident teacher with existing relationships to benefit from when seeking employment after graduation.

-Our course is underpinned by a commitment to the well-being and achievement of all of our students in a supportive and nurturing environment.
-The learning is led by highly experienced tutors who facilitate a wide range of practical experience and taught sessions to engage you in reflective and critical evaluation of research, policy and practice.
+Our course is underpinned by a commitment to your well-being and achievement in a supportive and nurturing environment.
+Your learning will be led by highly experienced tutors who facilitate a wide range of practical experience and taught sessions to engage you in reflective and critical evaluation of research, policy and practice.
 You will be well supported during the course in your journey to becoming an outstanding teacher.

 “My favourite thing about this course is the support you receive from the tutors, they really make an effort to get to know you and provide around the clock support to help you at all times.
 Also, placements are so rewarding - you really come to love the children and they truly see you as a teacher.”
 Georgia Midgley